kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Supports both key-value and document data models
   - Always stored on SSDs
   - Cheap reads, expensive writes
+  - You **cannot** choose specific AZ to deploy your DynamoDB instance to while creating the instance
   - Read and Write Capacity Units can be changed dynamically without needing to have downtime
   - **Consistency Models:**
     - Eventual Consistent Reads (Default)